Request your Consultation

 Establishing a living trust is an important step in planning your estate.
 A living trust can ensure that your family does not have to endure the hassle and expenditure of the probate court.
 Your named beneficiaries can have their privacy protected while they directly receive what you have intended for them.

 Creating a living trust can be a confusing and complicated process.
 The experienced estate planning attorneys at Ken R. Ashworth & Associates can give you the guidance necessary to successfully provide for your family’s future.
-If you have questions about creating a trust or the details of an existing one, contact us for a consultation today.
+If you have questions about creating a trust or the details of an existing one, contact us for a consultation today and talk to an estate planning attorney Las Vegas.